-Tell us about your practice and design approach.
+Tell us about your practice and design approach?

+Ours is a boutique practice.
+Our team is small and the number of projects we can possibly work on is limited.
+We have a presence in multiple regions – Kochi- India, Dubai- UAE, London- UK, Bali- Indonesia.
+Now Bali primarily deals with product design and sourcing of certain specific items regarding our own projects.
 Our strength is we are small and have a diverse pool of architects from different regions that make out design solutions more vibrant.
-We have been achieving substantial strides in terms of sustainable solutions – including having projects that are completely off the grid (for the last 10 years) to developing projects that have gone through the cradle-to-cradle life cycle.
-Every project is viewed differently as they stem from different programmatic briefs, site and desired contextual responses and place-making plays a key role in grounding the project.
+We have been achieving substantial strides in terms of sustainable solutions – including having projects that are completely off the grid (for the last 10 years) to developing projects that have gone through the cradle to cradle life cycle.
+Every project is viewed differently as they stem from different programmatic briefs, site and desired contextual response and place making plays a key role in grounding the project.

 What inspired you to become an architect?

 It was my mother who inspired me.
 I used to aimlessly draw- with great passion- during my high school days.
 At that point, Architecture was a very alien subject to me or our family as almost everyone in my generation was either a doctor or a dentist.
 I was also thinking of pursuing the same at that point.
 However, towards the end of 12th grade, there were a series of events that resulted in a shift in thought from Medicine.
 I was interested in making cartoons.
 However, this was not a program that culminated in a degree at that point.
-So around that time, my mother did point out my possible inclination towards design and architecture.
+So around that time, my mother did point my possible inclination towards design and architecture.
 One thing led to another and finally, I enrolled myself in the architecture program at BIT.
 Fate has been kind.
 At Bangalore Institute of Technology, I was extremely lucky to have Prof. Sathya Prakash Varanashi as our HOD.

 Could you please talk about your projects featuring very innovative and different kinds of façade and fenestration designs?